rishikesanr/rishikesanr/README.md

 -⚡️ If you're up for it, take a look at the [website](https://rishikesanr.github.io/portfolio/) I created using Jekyll theme.
 Who knows, you might stumble upon some project pics that'll make you grin! 😄<br>
 -⚽ I love watching football (soccer), while staying tuned to the world through Twitter!<br><br>

 Feel free to connect with me!
-Cheers :)
+Cheers :)<br>
+Email: rravichandran@ucdavis.edu